deltafi/deltafi/deltafi-docs/public/docs/actions/egress.md

 The `egress` method must return an `EgressResultType`, which is implemented by `EgressResult`,  `ErrorResult`, and `FilterResult`.

 Returning an `EgressResult` indicates a successful egress.
-It requires a destination where the file was sent and the number of bytes sent.
-These fields are used to automatically generate egress metrics.
+It requires the number of bytes sent, which is used to generate egress metrics.

 ### Example